ainamartinez/CBI_Code/README.md

 1. **Gamification and Rewards**:
     - Gym members could earn rewards such as breakfast or dinner at participating hotels.
     - Hotel guests could access gym facilities, such as pools or saunas, if their hotel lacks these amenities.
 They could also use other facilities like bathrooms or drinkable water stations.
+    - Maybe we should think about a new "way" gamification and implement some live "now" rewards.
+Something that's done at the moment.
+Also, consider the idea of internal competition.

 2. **Web/App Integration**:
     - The Web/App will feature a map where users can find places to earn rewards, helping them understand exactly what benefits they can receive.: